Antonio1710/Protheus/.github/pull_request_template.md

 # Tipo de Mudança (Type of change)

-- [] Correções de Bug (Bug fix - Non-breaking change which fixes and issue)
+- [] Correções de Bug (Bugfix - Non-breaking change which fixes and issue)
 - [] Nova funcionalidade (New feature - Non-breaking change which adds functionality)
 - [] Correção urgente (Hotfix - Fix or feature of highest impact)